-This means it is easier for you to construct queries against string, numeric, and date fields.
-Clause mode is, however, limited to the types of queries you can create.
-To write a query without restriction, use SQL Edit mode.
+Clause mode is well-suited for constructing queries against string, numeric, and date fields, but is limited to the types of queries you can create.
+To write a query without restriction, use the SQL mode instead.

-- Support for autocomplete so you can quickly build a query—As you type, a prompt appears showing only keywords and operators supported by your data source.
+- You can leverage autocomplete.
+As you type, a prompt appears, showing only keywords and operators supported by your data source.